Sitecore/Sitecore.Demo.Shared/docs/local-nuget-packages.md

     3. `Sitecore.Demo.Project.sln`
 2. Build the solutions.

-### Editing the Version Number

-1. Edit the `\Build\generate-nuget-packages.ps1` file.
-2. Change the version to a very high number like `9.2.0.999`.
-3. Save the file.

 ### Generating the Packages

 1. Open a PowerShell prompt as adminstrator in the `\Build` folder.
-2. Run the `.\generate-nuget-packages.ps1` command.
+2. Run the `.\generate-nuget-packages.ps1 -version <version>` command.
+	- where version is a high number such as 9.2.0.999

 By default, the packages are saved in `C:\sc_demo`